Expectations and Policies

 f.
 Painting: Painting of, in, or around residence hall areas are prohibited.
 Residents are responsible for damages and cleaning costs.

 g.
-Trash & Recycling: Trash and recycling materials from student’s room/suite must be taken by the student to the designated dumpster and/or recycling areas.
+Trash and Recycling: Trash and recycling materials from student’s room/suite must be taken by the student to the designated dumpster and/or recycling areas.
+Students who leave personal trash in common areas will be charged a fee to remove the trash.

-k.
+l.
 Restricted Areas: Residents are prohibited from entering restricted access areas unless specifically authorized to do so by housing staff.
-These areas may include, but are not limited to, Residence Hall Front Desk, roofs, attics, staff apartments, machine/storage rooms, or bathrooms that are being cleaned.
+These areas may include, but are not limited to: Residence Hall Front Desk, roofs, attics, staff apartments, machine/storage rooms, or bathrooms that are being cleaned.
 Forced or unauthorized entry into any residence hall or resident’s room is prohibited.

 3. Environmental Health and Safety

 a.
 Equipment: Students should use fire alarms, fire extinguishers, fire exits, fire sprinklers, and related equipment only for their intended purposes.
 Do not obstruct or tamper with fire detection and suppression equipment.
 Maintain storage at least 18" below the plane of sprinkler head installations and never hang items from sprinkler heads.
-Tampering with pull stations, smoke or heat detectors (covering), fire extinguishers, sprinkler heads, or other life safety equipment will result in immediate removal from University Housing without a refund of Housing Fees.
-If a smoke detector is found covered in a room, both residents of the room will be held responsible for violating this policy.
+If a smoke detector is found covered in a room, both residents of the room will go through the conduct process for violation of this policy.
+Residents found responsible for tampering with or covering pull stations, smoke or heat detectors, fire extinguishers, sprinkler heads, or other life safety equipment will receive a fine of at least $500, and may be removed from on campus housing without a refund of Housing Fees.

 b.
 Fire Alarms: Students should exit a building as soon as a fire alarm sounds and comply with directions provided by Housing & Residence Life, TUPD or other Tulane professional staff responding to the alarm.
 You cannot enter the building until an "all clear" signal is issued by TUPD or fire department officials.